Ever thought what life might be like in Nepal?

 above sea level to 8 of the 10 highest mountains in the world including

-- GDP per capita US$ 730, up from $495 when this website was established eight years ago but still amongst the lowest in the world (Australia:rose to US$78,000 after the GFC but has fallen back to US$ 50,000 - World Bank figures.
-Much of Nepal's increase has been due to a dramatic rise in remittances from family members working abroad - now at 31% of GDP, the highest in the world.
+- GDP per capita US$ 1,085, up from $495 when this website was established ten years ago but still amongst the lowest in the world Much of Nepal's increase has been due to a dramatic rise in remittances from family members working abroad - now at 29% of GDP, below Tonga, Tajikistan and Kyrgyzstan.

-- comprise 5 or 6 people living in a dwelling of one or two rooms
+- comprise 4 to 6 people living in a dwelling of one or two rooms

 (average Australian household: 2.6 persons)